jacekkopecky/vscode-whole-diff/README.md

 ![Whole Diff buttons](images/buttons-screenshot.png)

-The same icon is also added to GitLens Commits list, where it opens the diff for the commit.
+The same icon is also added to GitLens Commits and Stashes lists, where it opens the diff for that commit or stash.

 ![Whole Diff buttons on commits](images/buttons-commit-screenshot.png)